 Funded by the Nuffield Foundation, this project aims to investigate the opportunities and trajectories for 16 to 18-year-olds in England who have not achieved grade C or above in English and Maths at GCSE.

 Success in GCSEs at 16 continues to act as the key watershed for further progression – in education, training and employment - nearly twenty years on since Pearce and Hillman (1998) highlighted the problem in their study of the nation’s low rates of post-16 participation in education and training.

-We have published the first working paper from this project, focusing on the characteristics and post-16 transitions of lower attainers.
+We published the first working paper from this project in October 2018, focusing on the characteristics and post-16 transitions of lower attainers.

 - View or download the report (PDF 621KB)